 Fake counterattacks to trigger the attack launch

-In theory, the attacker has the initiative and can launch their attack whenever they want.
+In theory, the Attacker has initiative and can launch whenever they want.

-- When they see or sense or suspect a counterattack.
+- See, sense, or suspect a counterattack.

 One fake counterattack is good.
 More is better.
+Spam fake counterattacks.

 Guard Positions are the simplest parries to intercept attacks

-While there are canonical guard parries, also known as guard positions, these are just names to help people describe parries.
+While there are canonical / orthodox / conventional Guard Parries Position, these are just names to help people describe parries.
 They are not parries in and of themselves.
 The most common are:

 - Parry 3, or “Tierce“, which is their on-guard position.
-This covers most paths to the defender’s flank (sword arm side).
+This covers most paths to the Defender’s flank (sword arm side).

-- Parry 4, or “Quarte“, which mirrors Tierce to the defender’s chest (off-hand side).
+- Parry 4, or “Quarte“, which mirrors Tierce to the Defender’s chest (off-hand side).

-- Parry 5, or “Quinte“, which forms a roof over and in front of the defender’s head.
+- Parry 5, or “Quinte“, which forms a roof over and in front of the Defender’s head.

-The path the defender takes to the parry position is important.
-The defender should:
+The path the Defender takes to the parry position is important.
+The Defender should: